 2M15 = Dec 15 '72

-At a first glance I didn't realize what this meant, but shortly after an image flashed through my mind: the large red code printed on all Magnavox Instrument Inspection cards like those below.
+At a first glance I didn't realize what this meant, but shortly after an image flashed through my mind: the large red code printed on all Magnavox Instrument Inspection cards like those shown below.
 After a rapid check of my inspection cards and by comparing with the Odyssey serials dated on the humidity tests pages, I got the confirmation that the precise date of manufacture of each Odyssey was encrypted in the large code on the bottom of its Instrument Inspection card.
-The problem was that I only had the letters for the months August to December.
-All the rest remained a mystery, at least for now.
+The problem was that I only had the letters corresponding to the last five months of the year and the rest remained a mystery.
+At least for now.

 The answer: several years of patient study...

 Clearly, there was only one way to find the missing letters, and this would take me several years of patient research: checking Odyssey sales every day to see their Inspection Cards in order to build a database and hopefully determine the missing letters.
 By putting the serials of a same year in increasing order, and despite what I call “crossed batch serials” (see below), the following acronym began to surface again after 35 years: QUALITYWORKM.
 As a matter of fact, Magnavox products' quality was a real reputation.
 The meaning of the last letter is still unknown (probably the company).
 From that, I was able to date not just every Odyssey 1TL200 produced, but also all Odyssey 100, 200, 300 and 400 units made until the fall of 1976 when Magnavox changed the type of serials and abandoned the old punched Inspection Cards.

 Here is how you can decipher the large code on the Inspection Card:

 - The first three digits remain a mystery.

 - The fourth digit determines the year: 2 for 1972, 3 for 1973, etc., until 6 for 1976.